Aphaniteja/datasciencecoursera/Getting and Cleaning Data Project/Readme.md

-## This Folder contains the script for the Project
+## This Folder contains the script file  for the Project

 ### This file describes the methodology behind the script

-* First following the instructions of the project I have downloaded the required files.
+* First, following the instructions of the project I have downloaded the required files.
 The data is also publicly available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 * The script loads  the traing set and traing labels ,and combines them into a single file called train .It does the same for the testing set and testing labels,and the new file is called test